Tradeoffs and Comparison Complexity: Appendix: Additional Theoretical Results

-We also make an important conceptual distinction from these existing models.
-In our model, biased choice does \textit{not} arise from a behavioral bias, but instead as a rational response to imperfect comparability.
-We only expect decoy options to distort choice between $x$ and $y$ when their binary comparison is challenging.
-This is consistent with the fact that the attraction effect is muted when consumers face familiar choice contexts or have clear prior preferences \citep{huber_lets_2014} -- an empirical phenomenon that is not well-explained by existing models.
+We also make a conceptual distinction from these models.
+In our model, as in \cite{natenzon_random_2019}, context effects do not arise from a mechanical bias, but instead as a response to imperfect comparability: decoy options distort choice between $x$ and $y$ only when $x$ and $y$ are hard to compare.
+This is consistent with the fact that the attraction effect is muted when consumers face familiar choice contexts or have clear prior preferences \citep{huber_lets_2014}.